Sign In

 New Total Due$5,041.10

-You cannot simply invent a punitive number out of thin air.
-In most jurisdictions, courts will only enforce "reasonable" interest rates that compensate you for the delay in payment, rather than punishing the client.
+You cannot simply invent a punitive, arbitrary percentage (like 50% per week) out of thin air.
+In the vast majority of legal jurisdictions, civil courts will absolutely only enforce "reasonable" commercial interest rates designed strictly to compensate you for the delay in capital allocation, rather than unjustly punishing the client.

-• United States: Depending on the state, standard B2B commercial late fee interest is usually capped between 8% and 18% annually (often expressed as 1.5% per month).
+• United States: Depending on the specific state's usury laws, standard B2B commercial late fee interest is usually strictly capped between 8% and 18% annually (which is mathematically often expressed on invoices as an easy-to-read 1.5% per month).

-• United Kingdom: The Late Payment of Commercial Debts (Interest) Act allows businesses to charge the Bank of England base rate plus 8%, along with a fixed administrative sum for the cost of recovering the debt.
+• United Kingdom: The Late Payment of Commercial Debts (Interest) Act allows independent businesses to legally charge the Bank of England base rate plus a flat 8%, along with a defined, fixed administrative sum intended to cover the sheer cost of recovering the debt.

-• European Union: The Late Payment Directive allows for the European Central Bank reference rate plus 8%.
+• European Union: The robust Late Payment Directive strictly allows for the European Central Bank reference rate plus an additional 8% buffer.

-Because standard commercial rates are expressed annually (APR), you must divide the annual rate by 365 to find the daily interest rate, and then multiply that by the exact number of days the invoice is overdue.
+Because standard, legally compliant commercial rates are almost exclusively expressed annually (as an APR), you cannot simply multiply the total invoice by 10%.
+You must first divide the annual rate by 365 to isolate the daily interest rate, and then precisely multiply that microscopic daily fraction by the exact number of days the invoice is overdue.

 Interest = Invoice Amount × (Annual Rate / 100) × (Days Overdue / 365)